motherjones/prettylist/README.md

 prettylist
 ==========

-A tool for quickly turning a spreadsheet into a list.
+Turn a spreadsheet into a list.

 [Demo](http://www.motherjones.com/politics/2014/04/hobby-lobby-sebelius-contraceptive-for-profit-lawsuits)